shreshta9/KDCHW3/README.md

 # KDCHW3

-Navigate to lander07>useful>mrdplot to access the codes written
+Navigate to useful>mrdplot to access the codes written